jerryyin/scripts/kubernetes/README.md

 # 3. Exit when done (pod keeps running)
 exit

-# 4. To reconnect later
+# 4. To reconnect later (use pod-specific SSH alias)
-ssh ossci
+ssh ossci-1114-184054   # Connect to first pod ssh ossci-1114-191117   # Connect to second pod

+# 5. List all active pods with connection info
+~/scripts/kubernetes/interactive/list-pods.sh

-# 5. To stop and cleanup (when completely done)
+# 6. To stop and cleanup (when completely done)
 ~/scripts/kubernetes/interactive/stop.sh
+# Interactive menu lets you delete specific pods or all pods
 ```

 **Notes:**
 - The script handles everything automatically (cluster selection, authentication, pod creation)
+- Each pod gets a unique SSH alias and port (2222, 2223, 2224, etc.)
 - Default cluster: `tw-tus1-bm-private-sso.conf` (configurable in `config.json`)
 - To use different cluster: run `switch` first, or edit `config.json`